 Natural and Built Environment

-Dr Patrick Gleeson is a archaeologist interested in the later prehistoric and medieval archaeology of Europe.
+Dr Patrick Gleeson is an archaeologist interested in the later prehistoric and medieval archaeology of Europe.
+He was awarded a Philip Leverhulme Prize in 2022 for this work, recognising the international impact of his research.
 His current research focus is the archaeology of cult, rulership, kingdoms and governance in the first millennium AD of northern Europe.
-He currently has ongoing field projects examing later prehistoric and early medieval power centres, cult and royal landscapes in Ireland and Scotland, including Kedrah Fort, Lagore Crannog, Navan Fort, the Rock of Cashel and Knockainy.
+He is particularly interested in the use of large scale remote sensing, G.I.S. and the application of new and novel methodologies at a landscape scale in these areas.
+Ongoing field projects include Dunseverick Promontory, Kedrah Fort, Lagore Crannog, Navan Fort, the Rock of Cashel, Knockainy and Milfield.

 Contact Teaching Times